ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 * `Screen->LoadFFC(id)` can return any FFC within the current region. `id` can be `1-MAX_FFC`
 * For everything else on `Screen->`, it accesses just a single screen

 Before regions, to iterate every combo on a screen you loop between 0 and 176.
-With regions, the upper value is instead `Region->NumCombos` - when not in a region, this value is 176.
-To make scripts compatible with regions, replace 176 with `Region->NumCombos`.
+With regions, the upper value is instead `NUM_COMBO_POS` - when not in a region, this value is 176.
+To make scripts compatible with regions, replace 176 with `NUM_COMBO_POS`.

 To get the correct value of `pos` for a given `x` and `y` coordinate, you can still use `ComboAt(x, y)`.
 This will use the current region to determine the combo position.